Super quick, easy and tasty Tuna Carbonara can be put together in minutes and mainly uses store cupboard ingredients.

 This recipe will serve four people.

-Boil the pasta in hot salted water for 8 or so minutes, but check the instructions on your packet.
+Boil the pasta in hot salted water for 8 or so minutes, but check the instructions on your packet, wholewheat pasta takes longer than white flour pasta.

 Fry the bacon rashers until crispy and chop them into small pieces.
 Chop the garlic finely and fry that until soft.
 Allow this mixture to cool - you don't want the heat to start cooking the eggs until the mixture hits the hot pasta.

-Whilst the pasta is cooking, get the sauce together - beat the egg yolks, cream and parmesan.
-Add the cooled bacon, garlic and the tuna and mix together thoroughly.
+Whilst the pasta is cooking, get the sauce together - beat the egg yolks with the cream and seasonings.
+Stir through the parmesan making sure it's evenly mixed in.
+Add the cooled bacon, garlic and flake the tuna.
+Mix together thoroughly.

 When the pasta is cooked, drain it and reserve a cup of the pasta water.